spores, mushroom, grow, spore, kits description: mushroom, grow

 Step 6: Harvesting – The Magical Reveal

 Need Help?
-For guidance or queries, contact us at support@trippingstore.co.uk.
+For guidance, contact us at support@trippingstore.co.uk.
 We’re here to help every step of the way.

 Can spore syringes be stores at room temp even if it reduces the shelf life?
 I know a fridge is ideal but I share a kitchen with roommates known to have sticky fingers.